DCAN-Labs/nhp-abcd-bids-pipeline-synth/README.md

 docker image that will contain the BIDs app and the pipeline scripts.
-This version does not require a ready-built DCAN-Labs internal-tools as prior releases have; the contents of the internal-tools Dockerfile are now integrated into the nhp-abcd-bids-pipeline Dockerfile.
+This version does not require a ready-built DCAN-Labs internal-tools as prior releases have; the contents of the internal-tools Dockerfile are now integrated into the nhp-abcd-bids-pipeline-Synth Dockerfile.

 ### Additional Information:

 #### Pipeline stages

-See the [pipeline stages summary doc](nhp-abcd-bids-pipeline/blob/master/dcan-macaque-pipeline_v0_1_0_stages_summary.pdf) for key inputs and outputs of each stage, plus tips for reviewing and troubleshooting output.
+See the [pipeline stages summary doc](resources/dcan-macaque-pipeline_v0_1_0_stages_summary.pdf) for key inputs and outputs of each stage, plus tips for reviewing and troubleshooting output.

 ![flowchart-PreliminaryMasking](resources/flowcharts/nhp_flowchart_0_1_0_premask.png)
 ![flowchart-PreFreeSurfer](resources/flowcharts/nhp_flowchart_0_1_0_prefs.png)